LGBTQ rights in Pakistan: Living conditions

 Sexual encounters between same-sex partners are more accessible in Lahore, in particular for gay and bisexual men.
 As a result of globalisation, increasing liberalisation trends and advancing social tolerance, private gay parties in Lahore have been increasing for a number of years.
 In addition, there is a growing number of individuals—generally from more affluent and educated families—who are coming out to their friends and introducing them to their same-sex partner.

 Metropolitan areas like Lahore and Karachi have seen many gay men, mostly from the middle and upper classes socializing at queer parties.
 An anonymous interviewee told the BBC that he cannot remember an occasion in almost 10 years that he has felt threatened with regards to his sexuality in Pakistan.

-Even in large cities, however, gays and lesbians have to be highly discreet about their sexual orientation.
-In 2002 three Pakistani men were arrested in the city of Lahore when one of their relatives turned them in for engaging in same-sex sexual acts at a private party.
-Their punishment was not known.

 In 2005, a man named Liaquat Ali, 42, from the Khyber region bordering Afghanistan married fellow tribesman Markeen, 16, with the usual pomp and show associated with tribal weddings.
 Upon hearing of the man's religious infidelity, a tribal council told the pair to leave the area or face death.

 While there has been a small degree of progress in representation of male homosexuality in society, lesbianism has lesser exposure in the country and publicised events of women indulging in same-sex relationships are rare.
 One such court case, decided in 2008, displayed the same disapproving attitude towards a lesbian relationship as it would have towards two men involved.